tijithomas/partner-charts/packages/dkube/generated-changes/overlay/app-readme.md

 ### Requirements
 The following is the minimum configuration required to deploy DKube on a Rancher cluster
-- Rancher cluster with 1 control plane and 2 worker nodes
 - The minimal configuration for each of the worker nodes is as follows:
   - 8 cores
   - 32 GB RAM